 So, what happens when you engage someone who calls themselves a ‘strategist‘ but really has NFI how to actually be one?
 Mistakes.
 And sometimes, big ones.
 Luckily for our clients, we know our stuff (and the right people for specific jobs, because #connected), so we ask all the right questions to avoid a shit show.
-But to give you an idea on some of the mistakes we’ve encountered, we’ve reeled in a ripper; Fi from Girl Friday IP.
-She’s an IP lawyer who specialises in branding and boy does she knows her stuff.
+But to give you an idea of some of the mistakes we’ve encountered, we’ve reeled in a ripper; Fi from Girl Friday IP.
+She’s an IP lawyer who specialises in branding and boy does she know her stuff.
 I could tell you more, but we’ll let her take it away.

 Fi, over to you!

 Scenario: You’ve engaged a brand strategist to come up with a name that will make all your business dreams come true.
-It’s a name you’ve fallen head over heels with and its full steam ahead.
+It’s a name you’ve fallen head over heels with and it’s full steam ahead.
 Pretty business cards, website, social media content – heck you’re even thinking of getting a tattoo of it.

 But before firing up the ink gun, has your brand strategist asked the most important question: can you actually use the name?

 Here are some things to think about to get you on your way to branding heaven rather than hell.